strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 - updating how the plugin is [added to the amin panel menu](#adding-a-menu-link)
 - updating how the plugin [adds settings to the admin panel](#adding-settings)
 - updating how the plugin [adds reducers](#adding-reducers)
+- updating how the plugin [injects components to the Content Manager](#adding-injection-zones)
 - [registering translations](#registering-translations)

 Migrating the front end of a plugin to Strapi v4 should be done entirely manually.